petetimp/phalcon_1.3.4/README.md

 6. On the last line of the entire file enter 'extension=php_phalcon.dll' (without the quotes).
 7. Save and Close the file.

-Testing it out with phpinfo
+# Testing it out with phpinfo

-1. Open up a new file using your text editor of choice (Notepad is a good choice).
-2. Insert the following code
-    <?php
-      phpinfo();
-    ?>
-3. Save the file as 'info.php' in C:\xampp\htdocs\ and go to localhost\info.php in your web browser.
+1. Go to localhost in your web browser.
-4. Press ctrl+f and search for 'phalcon'
+2. Click on phpinfo() link on the left panel of the xampp page (Under demos)
-5. You should see the following details: phalcon
+3. You should see the following details for phalcon: phalcon

   Phalcon Framework	enabled
   Phalcon Version	1.3.4
-6. Your phalcon projects should work now.
+4. Your phalcon projects should work now.
 Enjoy!